 Social workers recognize that individuals live in families who are in turn influenced by organizations, services, communities and policies within a larger cultural and historical context.
 Grounded in a code of ethics that values the inherent worth and dignity of all people, social work is the field that has what it takes to create lasting change for families.

-The Jordan Institute takes a life span approach to its work, recognizing that there are sensitive periods of development across the life span – from preconception to early childhood, high school graduation, parenting and retirement.
-Each age and stage matters and can have intergenerational impacts emotionally, physically and economically.
-Bolstering protective factors and reducing risks can create healthy trajectories for families.
-These factors include the social determinants of equity – access to education, employment, housing, safety and transportation.
+The Jordan Institute takes a life span approach to its work, recognizing that there are sensitive periods of development across the life course – from preconception to early childhood, high school graduation, parenting, and retirement.
+Each age and stage of human development presents new challenges and opportunities for the emotional, physical, and economic well-being of each family member.
+Bolstering protective factors and reducing risks through policy and practice can create healthy trajectories for families.
+These factors include the social determinants of equity – access to education, employment, housing, safety, nutrition and transportation.